minyez/abf_trans/README.md

     1. find its equivalent point using the symmetry operations
     2. perform the unitary transformation of the matrix, and compare the transformed matrix to the one at the equivalent point.

-Three input files are required as inputs to use this project
+Three input files are required as arguments to use this project

 - `cell.txt` for parsing the information of the cell.
     ```